 The only bias in a free calculator is that of the person doing the data input … the calculator is agnostic as to what it does with the data.

 Solution: Report reviews … that second (or third) reality check that will root out even the unintentional bias.
-But according to poll questions answered by hundreds of attendees in 25 report writing webinars I’ve given, 70% of appraisers say they have never had their report reviewed by a technical editor or proofreader, and 35% say they do not have someone in their firm who is qualified to review their reports.
+But according to poll questions answered by hundreds of attendees in 25 report writing webinars I’ve given to date, 70% of appraisers say they have never had their report reviewed by a technical editor or proofreader, and 35% say they do not have someone in their firm who is qualified to review their reports.

 #5 – There is the belief that these free calculators will not disrupt us